DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## HTML content of TreeGrid columns

-dhtmlxTreeGrid allows adding HTML content into TreeGrid cells in two ways:
+DHTMLX TreeGrid allows adding HTML content into TreeGrid cells in two ways:

 - by specifying the HTML content of all TreeGrid columns